robotdotnet/WPILib/README.md

 Projects
 ========
 * `WPILib` - DotNet implementation of the WPILib
-* `WPILib.Extras`
+* `WPILib.Extras` - Useful functionality to extend the WPILib.
 * `HAL-Base` - The base functionality for interfacing with the HAL
 * `HAL-RoboRIO` - HAL-Base interface to the HAL C library
-* `HAL-Simulation` - TOTO - Will write HAL data to a data structure for simulations.
+* `HAL-Simulation` - The back-end for the HAL Simulator.

 License
 =======